Michael-F-Ellis/ficta/README.md

 ficta file1.txt file2.txt ... fileN.txt
 ```

-If you supply a filename that doesn't exist, `ficta` will create it and intialize it with some default content.
+If you supply a filename that doesn't exist, `ficta` will create it and initialize it with some default content.

 Once you have started monitoring a file, any changes you make to it will trigger a call to the OpenAI completion endpoint.
 The original text of the file will be sent to the endpoint, along with any settings you have specified (such as model name, max tokens, and temperature).